-10 Unusual Things To Do in Orlando
+10 Unusual Things To Do in Orlando Besides Disney

 Expect the unexpected.
 And the surprising.

-Orlando.
+Plan to visit Orlando?
 For those who go regularly and even those still considering a first trip, it’s one of those places that seems so familiar.
 We think we know what to expect.
 But Florida’s centre of fun is always capable of throwing up a few surprises.
 Which is probably why people keep returning, year after year.
 This was my second visit to the ‘theme park capital of the world’, and I still feel like I’ve only scratched the surface.
 From discovering a delicious dining scene in downtown to tracking down hidden Mickeys in the theme parks, here’s my pick of the best and most unusual things for families to do in Orlando.

-1. Discover downtown’s foodie scene
+1. Discover Downtown’s foodie scene

-From pillowy doughnuts topped with pink icing to gooey cookies the size of a child’s head, downtown has a vibrant food scene.
+From pillow like doughnuts topped with pink icing to gooey cookies the size of a child’s head, downtown has a vibrant food scene.
 Pack your appetite for a morning of grazing with Orlando Foodie Tours, which offers a family-friendly jaunt around the best brunch spots.
 The vegan (yep, really) doughnuts come from Valhalla Bakery in the hip Milk District, and queues regularly snake out the door.
 And those cookies, from Gideon’s Bakehouse in East End Market, are the result of owner Steve Lewis’ quest for the perfect recipe (spoiler alert: I think he succeeded).
 It isn’t all for sweet teeth.
 Stops can include Swine & Sons for avocado toast with coffee-smoked bacon, ending at Osprey Tavern for a sit-down meal (if you have room).

 Top tip: For a self-guided taster, make a beeline for East End Market.
 The bright, light indoor space has those giant cookies, cheese and prosecco at La Femme Du Fromage, topped toasts by Farm & Haus and craft coffee from Lineage.